 What is a job interview?

 Knowing how to interview someone the right way is an important part of the hiring process.
-When you ask the right questions, you can better understand the contents of a candidate’s cover letter and resume.
+When you ask the right questions, you can better understand the contents of a candidate’s resume and/or cover letter.

 The questions you ask when conducting an interview also allow you to measure the candidate’s ability to think quickly, describe how they overcame challenges or contributed to the success of projects, and if they’re able to perform expected work tasks.
 Additionally, a job interview can help you compare potential candidates with others to choose the one that best fits the needs of the role.